maxbane/repro-jupytext-myst-tags/README.md

-Reproducible example: jupytext fails to preserve tags when converting from ipynb to MyST.
+# Reproducible example: jupytext fails to preserve tags when outputting MyST.

 To reproduce, just run these commands (as of 2022-01-17), or run `repro.sh`, which does the same thing: